elastic/kibana/src/plugins/guided_onboarding/README.md

 1. Guided onboarding is only enabled on cloud.
 Update your `kibana.dev.yml` file with `xpack.cloud.id: 'testID'` to imitate the Cloud environment.

+2. Also set the config for guided onboarding UI with `guidedOnboarding.ui: true` in your `kibana.dev.yml` file.

-2. Start Kibana with the example plugins enabled: `yarn start --run-examples`.
+3. Start Kibana with the example plugins enabled: `yarn start --run-examples`.

-3. Navigate to `/app/home#/getting_started` to view the onboarding landing page and start a guide.
+4. Navigate to `/app/home#/getting_started` to view the onboarding landing page and start a guide.
 Alternatively, you can also start a guide within the guided onboarding example plugin at `/app/guidedOnboardingExample`.
 The example plugin includes a sample guide that showcases the framework's capabilities.
 It also provides a form to dynamically start a guide at a specific step.

 ## API service
 *Also see `KIBANA_FOLDER/examples/guided_onboarding_example` for code examples.*